1. How is Marriage Prep 101 different from church-based marriage preparation programs?

-8. What if my partner and I have a particular issue we need help with?
-Can we get help with it in the workshop?
+5. What if my partner and I have a particular issue we need help with?
+Can we get help with it in our sessions?

 Many couples have questions about whether it is right for them to get married even after the engagement has been announced and the wedding planning is underway.
-Taking the workshop can help sort out these issues or at least offer some information to help understand them better.
+Our program can help sort out these issues or at least offer some information to help understand them better.
 This makes a lot of sense because it is best not to proceed until you are both fully committed.
 Remember that marriage tends to get harder the first few years before it gets easier for the long term.
 Interestingly, the research in this area indicates that about 10% of those who do get married should probably have waited longer before marrying or not at all.
-Using marriage preparation workshops to help answer the question of “Should we or shouldn’t we” is entirely appropriate.
+Using our Marriage Prep 101 Premarital Counseling Program to help answer the question of “should we or shouldn’t we” is entirely appropriate.

-11. What are the goals or expected benefits of taking Marriage Prep 101?
+7. What are the goals or expected benefits of enrolling in the Marriage Prep 101 Premarital Counseling Program?

 In creating Marriage Prep 101, we began by asking this very question.
 This is what we came up with and we continue to evaluate the workshop based on whether we are meeting these ten goals below: